Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Case study: box manipulation using conveyor belts

-\textbf{Reward functions}.
+\textbf{State space} Each state $s\in S$ is given by a $5d$ vector which results from concatenating the position of the conveyors along the $y$ axis (see the referential shown in figure \ref{fig_dynamics_and_example_distrib_pred}(b)) to the $3d$ planar pose of the box.\\ \textbf{Observations} consist of three components: 1) the 3d pose of the geometric center of the box 2) The surface $S_1$ from the box which intersects the left conveyor, and 3) the surface $S_2$ of the box which intersects the second conveyor.
+All of these observations can be provided via standard computer vision algorithms on the real robot, and can be directly retrieved in simulations.\\ \textbf{The action space} is $4d$, with two dimensions corresponding to velocity controls setting the rolling motion of the conveyors, and two dimensions setting the position of the conveyors along the $y$ axis (figure \ref{fig_dynamics_and_example_distrib_pred} (b)).\\ \textbf{Reward functions}.
 As our aim is to \textit{safely} rotate the box, we define our set $\{R_i\}$ of objectives as being comprised of two dense reward signals: a pose error reward $R_1$ and a safety criterion $R_2$, which only depend on the state $s'$ that is reached as a result of action $a$:

 with $\epsilon\in\mathbb{R}^{+}$ an infinitesimal value preventing division by zero.
 In the first equation, $z_{geom}$ is the orientation of the referential attached to the geometric center of the box, and $z_{target}$ is the target orientation written in minimal (\textit{e.g.} Rodrigues) representation.
-In the second equation, $P_y^1, P_y^2$ respectively denote the $y$ coordinates (figure \ref{fig_dynamics}(b)) at which the left conveyor and right conveyor belts are positioned.
-In other words, the $R_2$ function rewards the decision process for centering the geometric center $r_{geom}$ of the box between the conveyor belts.
+In the second equation, $P_y^1, P_y^2$ respectively denote the $y$ coordinates (figure \ref{fig_dynamics_and_example_distrib_pred}(b)) at which the left conveyor and right conveyor belts are positioned.
+Intuitively, $R_2$ rewards the control process for centering the geometric center $r_{geom}$ of the box between the conveyor belts.